BITSS/RT2Amsterdam2018/1-GitDemo.md

 The aspirational goal is that I should be able to sneak into your lab late at night, delete everything except for your raw data and your code, and you should be able to run a single command to regenerate EVERYTHING, including all of your results, tables, and figures in their final, polished form.
 Think of this as the “push button” or "one click" workflow.

 Unlike the situation above, when you can't find the right version of your processing pipeline, analytical workflow, or data, you also lose the ability to recreate any results that you've generated.
-If your results are not reproducible, then they are also :
+If your results are not reproducible, then they are also:

 1. Not verifiable
 2. Not explainable